3.2 Elements and Compounds

 3.2 Summary

-• All consists of chemical substances.
-A has a definite composition which is consistent throughout.
+• All matter consists of chemical substances.
+A chemical substance has a definite composition which is consistent throughout.
 A chemical substance may be either an element or a compound.

-• An is a pure substance that cannot be broken down into other types of substances.
+• An element is a pure substance that cannot be broken down into other types of substances.

-• An is the smallest particle of an element that still has the properties of that element.
-Atoms, in turn, are composed of subatomic particles, including negative , positive , and neutral .
+• An atom is the smallest particle of an element that still has the properties of that element.
+Atoms, in turn, are composed of subatomic particles, including negative electrons, positive protons, and neutral neutrons.
 The number of protons in an atom determines the element it represents.

 • There are almost 120 known elements.
 The majority of elements are metals.
 A smaller number are nonmetals.
 The latter include carbon, hydrogen, and oxygen.